 On November 6th, 2012, the residents of Washington’s new 10th Congressional District elected Denny Heck to be the district’s first member of the United States House of Representatives.
 Since taking office, Congressman Heck's top priorities have been creating jobs, growing our economy and keeping the American Dream alive for the middle class and those working to get into it.
 He has been a vocal advocate for military families and veterans as well as for the health and natural beauty of the Puget Sound’s environment.

-Congressman Heck is the only Member of Congress from the Pacific Northwest that serves on the House Financial Services Committee.
+Congressman Heck is the only Member of Congress from the Pacific Northwest who serves on the House Financial Services Committee.
 He is a member of the Financial Institutions and Consumer Credit Subcommittee, and the Monetary Policy and Trade Subcommittee.

 In the decade prior to his election to Congress, Congressman Heck successfully grew several small businesses in Washington State.
 One of those small businesses, which specializes in workplace education, was started in Olympia with only two employees.
 Today it employs more than 300 people throughout the United States and has continued to grow in recent years.
 Congressman Heck was also an original investor in Real Networks, the digital entertainment company that pioneered streaming media on the Internet.

 A strong advocate of open government, in 1993 Congressman Heck co-founded TVW to provide the people of Washington State greater accessibility to their state government.
 TVW has grown into the nation’s preeminent statewide public affairs network.
 While at TVW, the Congressman hosted the renowned public affairs program Inside Olympia and won an Emmy for a documentary he wrote and produced.